westonMS/ecen520_student/rx_download/UART-Receiver_synth.md

   * Attach the lower 8 switches on the board to the lower 8 LEDs.
 This way the user can more easily see the value of the switches with the LEDs
   * Attach the tx busy signal to the LED16_B signal to provide a blue LED indicator when the transmitter is busy
 * Instance your receiver
-  * Add a two flip-flop synchronizer between the RX input signal (`UART_TXD_IN`) and the intput rx signal to your receiver.
+  * Add a two flip-flop synchronizer between the RX input signal (`UART_TXD_IN`) and the input rx signal to your receiver.
 This is necessary to avoid metastibilty and properly synchronize the asynchronous input.
-  * Hook up the upper 8 LEDs to the data recevied by your receiver.
+  * Hook up the upper 8 LEDs to the data received by your receiver.
 These LEDs should display the last value received by the receiver.
 You should only update these LEDs when the 'data_strobe' indicates a new character has been received
   * Attach the rx busy signal to the LED17_R signal to provide a red LED indicator when the receiver is busy
   * Attach the rx error signal to the LED17_G signal to provide a green LED indicator when the receiver has an error
 * Create four 8-bit registers that hold the last four values received by your receiver
-  * When the data_strobe occurs, load the value recieved by the recevier into the first register and shift the values in the other registers.
+  * When the data_strobe occurs, load the value received by the receiver into the first register and shift the values in the other registers.
 * Instance your seven segment display controller as described below
   * Drive the data to display with the four 8-bit registers described above.
-The most recent value receibed should be driven on the right two digits, the second value received should be driven on the left two digits, and so on.
+The most recent value received should be driven on the right two digits, the second value received should be driven on the left two digits, and so on.
   * Drive all zeros on the digit point input and tie the "blank" signal to zero.
   * Hook up the seven segment display outputs to the top-level outputs of the design (i.e., AN, CA, CB, CC, CD, CE, CF, CG, DP)